stytchauth/stytch-b2b-mcp-demo/README.md

 - Replace the sample environment values with secrets from your Stytch project and managed database.
 - Restrict Admin Portal permissions by assigning custom roles in your Stytch dashboard.
-- Harden the `/api/organizations/create` route with additional validation and rate limits before using in production.

 ### Support